 Honoring America’s Allies

-Good Shepherd Hospice, HPH Hospice and LifePath Hospice are each Level Four partners of the “We Honor Veterans” program, a partnership between the Veterans Administration, the National Hospice and Palliative Care Organization.
+Good Shepherd Hospice, HPH Hospice and LifePath Hospice are each part of our veterans program.
 One way the hospice affiliates participate is by honoring veterans with a pinning ceremony.
 Each veteran is presented with a certificate to commemorate their sacrifice, along with a piece of an American flag that can be pinned to their shirt.
 Though this service is offered primarily to American veterans, any solider who served as an ally of the United States is eligible to be honored.

 While the numbers are usually low, usually less than 10 foreign veterans are honored by each affiliate every year, it is important to pay tribute to all men and women who fought for and with the United States.